vincent2v/photobooth/FAQ.md

 ### How do I change the configuration?
-Only add options which you like to change to `config/my.config.inc.php` to prevent sharing personal data on Github by accident and to make the update easier.
+Open `http://localhost/admin` in your Webbrowser and change the configuration for your personal needs.
-You can also open `http://localhost/admin` and change your configuration there.
+Changed options are stored inside `config/my.config.inc.php` to prevent sharing personal data on Github by accident and to make an update of Photobooth easier.

 ### How to change the language?
-You can change the language inside ```config/my.config.inc.php``` or via Admin Page.
+Open `http://localhost/admin` in your Webbrowser and change the configuration for your personal needs.

 ### How to keep pictures on my Camera using gphoto2?
-Add `--keep` (or `--keep-raw` to keep only the raw version on camera) option for gphoto2 in `config/my.config.inc.php`:
+Add `--keep` (or `--keep-raw` to keep only the raw version on camera) option for gphoto2 via admin panel:
 ```
-	$config['take_picture']['cmd'] = 'gphoto2 --capture-image-and-download --keep --filename=%s';
+gphoto2 --capture-image-and-download --keep --filename=%s
 ```
 On some cameras you also need to define the capturetarget because Internal RAM is used to store captured picture.
-To do this use ```--set-config capturetarget=X``` option for gphoto2 in ```config/my.config.inc.php``` (replace "X" with the target of your choice):
+To do this use ```--set-config capturetarget=X``` option for gphoto2 (replace "X" with the target of your choice):
 ```
-	$config['take_picture']['cmd'] = 'gphoto2 --set-config capturetarget=1 --capture-image-and-download --keep --filename=%s';
+gphoto2 --set-config capturetarget=1 --capture-image-and-download --keep --filename=%s
 ```
 To know which capturetarget needs to be defined you need to run:
 ```